GarethDaviesLondon/SimpleAudioLights/README.md

 define TREBRATCHETGAP 20 //This is the peak detect reset, when it peaks it moves the average up towards the peak, from which it then decays...

+-The Latching effect removes high frequency flicker and makes it more positive.

-define SIGLATCHLENGTH 1 //Once triggered this is the on dwell time define HPLATCHLENGTH 2 //Once triggered this is the on dwell time define LPLATCHLENGTH 10 //Once triggered this is the on dwell time
+define SIGLATCHLENGTH 1 //Once triggered this is the on dwell time

+define HPLATCHLENGTH 2 //Once triggered this is the on dwell time

+define LPLATCHLENGTH 10 //Once triggered this is the on dwell time